 Shinichi: “Co-branding is an innovative and unique key to success”

-Shinichi Morikawa joined Total Lubricants Japan (current TotalEnergies Lubricants Japan) in Tokyo 19 years ago as OEM* key account manager.
+Shinichi Morikawa has been working for Total Lubricants Japan (current TotalEnergies Lubricants Japan) in Tokyo since 2003 as OEM* key account manager.
 With around 20 employees, the company sells and distributes more than 4,000 tons of products every year, ranging from automotive and industrial lubricants to special fluids for commercial sector and racing sports.

 While in charge of selling lubricants directly to automotive makers, Shinichi successfully developed an innovative concept for the Japanese oil industry: co-branding.

 Key to success in Japan is based on long-term commitment and reciprocal trust between partners.
 “We have developed strong partnerships worldwide with companies like Peugeot-Citroen and Renault, which are TotalEnergies’ historical partners,” Shinichi says.
 “I am glad that TotalEnergies Lubricants Japan successfully accompanied them into the Japanese market.
 Our nationwide penetration ratio in their dealers’ networks is one of the best worldwide.”